 During his career, Ajit has frequently interacted with the US FDA on inspections, submissions, and reviews of product applications.
 In addition, he has shared the speaker’s panel with FDA and industry leaders at several national meetings in the areas of API’s, finished pharmaceuticals, and biologics.
 Ajit has audited and advised companies within the US, Europe, Japan, China and India on operating in compliance with US FDA and ICH requirements.

-In order to keep up with cutting edge technologies and current compliance trends, Ajit became an instructor at the University of California, San Diego in the biomedical-manufacturing program in 1994.
-He is a member of the university advisory committee and was recently appointed adjunct professor at San Diego State University in the Bio-device and Biomedical graduate studies program offering a Master’s degree in Regulatory Affairs.
-He is a member of the advisory committee to the Bio-Pharm Journal.
-He is affiliated with the Parenteral Drug Association (PDA) and IBC offering short courses in cGMP requirements and auditing foreign API manufacturers.
+In order to keep up with cutting edge technologies and current compliance trends, Ajit became an instructor at the University of California, San Diego in the biomedical-manufacturing program in 1994 and is a member of the university advisory committee.
+He is now also an adjunct professor at San Diego State University in the Regulatory Science graduate studies program offering a Master’s degree in Regulatory Affairs.
+He is a member of the advisory committee to the Bio-Pharm Journal, and is affiliated with the Parenteral Drug Association (PDA) and IBC offering short courses in cGMP requirements and auditing foreign API manufacturers.

-Kim Walker, M.S., RAC (US & EU), Consultant & Owner, Kim Walker Consulting
+Kim Walker, M.S., RAC (US & EU), FRAPS, Global Regulatory, Quality & Clinical Consultant, Kim Walker Consulting

 Kim Walker is an independent Global Regulatory Affairs and Quality Assurance Consultant since 2006.
 She has over 21 years of industry experience and over 18 years of regulatory affairs experience.
 In her consulting practice, she assists clients with pre- and post-market regulatory and quality system needs.
 Her work experience includes environmental chemistry, veterinary science, blood banking, clinical laboratory science, infectious disease assay research, microbiology, surgical assistant, IVDs, biologics, pharmaceuticals, combination products, and medical devices in university, start-up company, and large company environments.
 Kim has served on the OCRA Program Committee since 2003, served on the OCRA Board of Directors 2004-2010, and was the 2008-2009 President.
 Kim participated on the CLSI Point of Care Testing, Quality Systems, EP9, and Process Improvement working groups and was listed as one of the authors for CLSI GP22-A3.
 Quality Management System: Continual Improvement.
 She has managed, presented at, and/or moderated at several professional conferences and educational institutions on clinical, regulatory, and quality topics.
 Additionally, she has participated in the SDRAN Mentoring Program since 2009 and the OCRA Mentoring Program since 2012.
 Kim participated on the CSUPERB Advisory Committee and Development Team for the Project Management in Clinical Trials certificate program through the California State University system.
 She was the instructor for the “Pre-Market Submission” course and co-instructor for the “Regulatory Requirements for Medical Products” course in the certificate program.
 Kim was also an instructor for the “Regulatory Requirements for Pharmaceutical Products” course and a co-instructor for the “Technical Writing for the Medical Product Industry” course at UCI Extension.
 She is one of the originators of the Quality Leadership Network between industry and FDA; an organization dedicated to establishing more effective ways for FDA and industry to communicate and work together more effectively.
 Kim achieved both the US and EU RAPS Regulatory Affairs Certifications.
 She received the 2008 Leonard Stauffer Award from RAPS in recognition of her contributions to mentoring and furthering regulatory professional education development.
 She graduated from an SEC university with a Bachelor of Science degree in Bio-Medical Sciences and graduated with a Master of Science degree in Regulatory Affairs from San Diego State University.

-Tonya Saheli, JD, M.S., Legal Mediator, Regulatory Consultant
+Tonya Saheli, JD, M.S., Legal Mediator, Regulatory Consultant, Associate Professor of Ethics, University of Phoenix

 In addition to her JD/law degree from John F. Kennedy University, Tonya also has a MS degree in Regulatory Affairs from San Diego State University and a BS in Biology from the University of San Francisco.